 The disorder may remain confined to one joint; in this case the knee, or it may involve multiple joints that signal a chronic symptom of a general disease progression.

-People who are at an increased risk of knee synovitis include:
+People who are at an increased risk of Synovitis Knee include:

 - Individuals exposed to prolonged, repetitive motion of the knee.

-- Athletes participating in intense sports that involves running, climbing and jumping.
+- Athletes participating in intense sports that involve running, climbing and jumping.

-- Though synovitis is not sex-specific, rheumatoid arthritis, which is characterised by inflammatory synovitis is thrice more common in women than in men.
-Also it is observed more often in individuals under the age of 15 and over the age of 55.
+- Though synovitis is not sex-specific, rheumatoid arthritis, which is characterized by inflammatory synovitis is thrice more common in women than in men.
+Also, it is observed more often in individuals under the age of 15 and over the age of 55.

 - PVNS occurs more in individuals aged between 20 and 50.

-- Conditions like gout that lead to uric acid production also increases the risk to synovitis.
+- Conditions like gout that lead to uric acid production also increase the risk to synovitis knee.
 Other conditions that decrease excretion of uric acid, like renal failure, hypertension and alcohol consumption may also be associated with synovitis.